 Dual Degree Programs

 The dual JD/DO program will create highly-credentialed professionals with the skill, expertise, and knowledge to practice in two respected and noble professions.
 Graduates will be poised to obtain significant positions of leadership, administration, and management and will be well equipped to serve as leaders in their professional and civic communities, working to make significant contributions at the intersection of law and medicine.
 The JD/DO Dual Degree Program offers students the opportunity to earn both degrees in six years of full-time study.

-CUSOM offers an SACSCOC-accredited Masters in Biomedical Sciences (MSBS) degree to prepare students for successful entry into medical school as well as other health professions programs.
+CUSOM offers a SACSCOC-accredited Master of Science in Biomedical Sciences (MSBS) degree to prepare students for successful entry into medical school as well as other health professions programs.
 The MSBS program runs concurrently with the medical school academic year.